-The area of a two-story Group U, Division 3 Occupancy shall not be limited if the building is entirely surrounded and adjoined by public ways or yards not less than 60 feet in width and is provided with an approved automatic fire-extinguishing system throughout, conforming to UBC standard No. 9-1.
+The area of a two-story Group U, Division 3 Occupancy shall not be limited if the building is entirely surrounded and adjoined by public ways or yards not less than 60 feet (18,288 mm) in width and is provided with an approved automatic fire-extinguishing system throughout, conforming to UBC standard No. 9-1.